sdpillen/OpenBCI_Recordings/ReadMe.md

         No connection could be made because the target machine actively refused it

+* Multiprocessing Error

+    The picking error means you are attempting to access an object from a different process.
+Don't do that.

+    This also means you can't use lambda functions when creating a new process.
+Use the below format instead.
+Note the additional comma, else you'll get an error stating that it is not a tuple (and thus not iterable).

+        crosshair_mp_queue = multiprocessing.Queue()
+        multiprocessing.Process(target=run_pygame, args=(crosshair_mp_queue,)).start()

+    The error message:

+        pickle.PicklingError: Can't pickle <function <lambda> at
+                0x0DA209B0>: it's not found as __main__.<lambda>

 # Running 20 Questions

 Please see Documentation/gUSBAmp for how to set up the hardware.